Regan298/Disaster-Master/Architectural Design.md

 **Concern 22: Usability for client maintenance in terms of network implementation, feature implementation and for scenario loading / scenario review files.**

+After completion of the project, the client may wish for a third party to implement new features or fix problems found in the originally deployed version.
+If the components within the project are assembled in such a way that this is difficult to do so, the client may be forced to abandon the system entirely for another option.
+To make the project more maintainable it will be constructed a way it is easier to understand.
+A modular structure is excellent for this, as each component is simpler and easier to remove or add to the system.
+Relevant documentation will also be supplied for each component in the system, to assist future developers in understanding how they work.

 ### 4.3 Process